thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack:: -- [Added in TB 96, backported to TB 91.4.1]

-Fired when an already uploaded file should be renamed.
+Fired when a previously uploaded file should be renamed.

 .. api-header::
    :label: Parameters for onFileRename.addListener(listener)